-- 6.14 In Inverclyde there are two distinct housing market areas: Inverclyde HMA and Renfrewshire Sub-HMA.
-These two geographies have been defined in the GCV HNDA as the basis for assessing the requirement for housing, whether to meet demand or need, within the two main sectors of the housing market (refer to Figure 6.1 and note under Table 6.2). - 6.15 In advance of determining the housing land requirement from the indicative all-tenure requirement in the SDP, the requirements are translated into Housing Supply Targets (HSTs).
+In Invercive there are two distinct housing market areas: Invercive HMA and Renfrewshire Sub-HMA.
+These two geographies have been defined in the GCV HNDA as the basis for assessing the requirement for housing, whether to meet demand or need, within the two main sectors of the housing market (refer footnote/glossary (#)).

+In advance of determining the housing land requirement from the indicative all-tenure requirement in the SDP, the requirements are translated into Housing Supply Targets (HSTs).
 The Inverclyde LHS 2011-16 includes HSTs for both main sectors, thus fulfilling the criteria recommended in the SDP.
-Further policy considerations have been taken into account for Inverclyde which justifies the variations from the indicative all-tenure requirement in the SDP (refer to Table 6.1). - 6.16 The GCV HNDA undertaken for this LDP has been updated using the 2012 housing land supply audit as the base date, subsequently amended with additional sites brought forward through the preparation of this LDP.
+Further policy considerations have been taken into account for Inverclyde which justifies the variations from the indicative all-tenure requirement in the SDP [refer to Table (HNDA-HST-HLS Audit)].

+The GCV HNDA undertaken for this LDP has been updated using the 2012 housing land supply audit as the base date, subsequently amended with additional sites brought forward through the preparation of this LDP.
 Sites in the audit are predominantly brownfield in accordance with SPP providing a range of sustainable locations across the authority.
-It is concluded that there is both a sufficient land supply which is effective, or likely to be capable of becoming effective, to meet the assessed HSTs to 2020, and a more than generous supply to meet the estimated all-tenure housing requirement over the longer term planning horizon, to 2025 (refer to Table 6.2).
+It is concluded that there is both a sufficient land supply which is effective, or likely to be capable of becoming effective, to meet the assessed HSTs to 2020, and a more than generous supply to meet the estimated all-tenure housing requirement over the longer term planning horizon, to 2025.